NetherWiki/nether/prototheism/index.md

 Reducing suffering in oneself is also seen as valid High Charity work, especially through the cultivation of non-dual insight.

 # Relationship to Buddhism
-Prototheism is popularly compared to a secular offshot of Buddhism or a successor to Buddhism or is said to 'inherit' much of its core doctrine.
+Prototheism is popularly compared to a secular offshoot of Buddhism or a successor to Buddhism or is said to 'inherit' much of its core doctrine.
 However this is not entirely correct.
 Skyshale independently discovered many core Buddhist concepts before she was familiar with Buddhism through her experience with psychedelic drugs.

 Although Prototheists and Buddhists share many of the same terminology they are separate religions.
 The concept of karma, past lives, and other concepts that are incompatible with science are rejected.

-The concept of anatta is expanded upon and recontextualized in a framework of delusion.
+The concept of anattā,is expanded upon and recontextualized in a framework of delusion.
-The three marks of existances are embraced and considered to be empirically verifiable facts.
+The three marks of existence are embraced and considered to be empirically verifiable facts.

 Skyshale heavily criticized what she considered the commodification of Buddhism as a popular religion since most lay Buddhists have not intention of gaining enlightenment.

-Skyshale also critcized mainstream Buddhist schools for not embracing modern technology and academic inquirty, specifically the use of psychoactive substances to realize the three characteristics.
+Skyshale also criticized mainstream Buddhist schools for not embracing modern technology and academic inquiry, specifically the use of psychoactive substances to realize the three characteristics.
-While a Buddhist monk may spend decades of daily practice to reach enlightenment, Prototheists typically finish a vipassana cycle within a year of semi-regular practice.
+While a Buddhist monk may spend decades of daily practice to reach enlightenment, Prototheists typically finish a vipassanā cycle within a year of semi-regular practice.

 # Structure
-Prototheism is structured into multiple semi-autonomous sects, frequently formalized into DAOs.
+Prototheism is structured into multiple semi-autonomous sects, frequently formalized into Decentralized Autonomous Organizations.
 These Prototheist collectives have the authority to reinterpret non-core aspects of Prototheist doctrine as they see fit.
 Prototheism is a federated group, with a collective-elected 'superstructure' that deals with inter-collective conflict and collaboration.
 Organs of this superstructure include the Single Prototheist Working Community, ArbCom, and C-Sec.